ShibalINU/Attendify1.9/README.md

 ✖ documentation/how to/tutorial page not yet implemented

 ### What it can do
+✔ working log in system, you cannot sign up directly there. **so just view the password on mysql command line client: ->** `select * from users`

 ✔ added a cool clock widget i found for teachers

 ✔ dynamically show on going classes for teachers as well as lists of students